Microsoft Software Donations Program Guidelines

 Important Program Changes as of April 1, 2018

-- Certain on-premises software products from Microsoft will no longer be available through TechSoup Canada as donated products.
+- Certain on-premises software products from Microsoft are no longer be available through TechSoup Canada as donated products.
 However, these products will soon be available through TechSoup as discounted products for eligible nonprofits and libraries.

 - Organizations receive an allotment of Microsoft software donations that is reset every two years.
 An organization's two-year cycle begins with its first donation request.
 After two years, a new cycle begins, and a new allotment is available.